wpallstars/fix-plugin-does-not-exist-notices/readme.txt

 1. Plugin in action - showing error message, explanation notification, and "Remove Notice" link

 == Changelog ==

+= 2.2.3 =
+* Improved: Moved admin-specific files to admin/lib directory for better organization
+* Improved: Updated namespaces to reflect the new file locations
+* Added: Comprehensive folder structure documentation
+* Fixed: File references in the main plugin file

 = 2.2.2-stable =
 * Changed: Renamed includes files to lowercase for consistency with the rest of the codebase